Are your large breasts causing you neck or shoulder pain or making it uncomfortable to exercise?

-Will Medicare help fund breast reductions?
+Will Medicare help fund breast reductions in Australia?

-The Medicare item number to check with your health fund is 45523.
+The Medicare item number to check with your private health fund is 45523.
 Not all policies will cover this item, so you may consider a change to your cover or even your fund.

 For more details on our fees, you can visit our breast reduction page.